Description

 How many recesses can one hole cutter produce before replacement?

-On standard white and graphite EPS boards, one cutter typically lasts several hundred recesses before the cutting teeth dull noticeably.
-On mineral wool slabs the abrasive glass fibres wear the cutting edge faster, so expect a shorter service life — inspect the tool every 50–100 recesses and replace it when the cut begins to tear rather than slice cleanly.
-Keeping a spare on the van avoids downtime mid-elevation when the working tool finally gives out.
+On standard white and graphite EPS, one cutter typically lasts several hundred recesses before the teeth dull.
+On mineral wool the abrasive glass fibres wear the edge faster, so inspect the tool every 50–100 recesses and replace it when the cut begins to tear rather than slice.
+A spare on the van keeps the elevation moving when the working tool finally gives out.

 Does the 67 mm diameter fit all EWI fixing plugs?

-The 67 mm recess accommodates the head diameter of the most widely used EWI fixing discs, including the LTX polystyrene fixing plugs and universal PVC discs in the Renders World range.
-Before committing to a full elevation, check that the specific fixing disc on the project sits within the recess with a small clearance margin on all sides.
-A disc that fills the recess to the edge is fine; one that sits proud of the cut diameter requires a larger-diameter cutter.
+The 67 mm recess accommodates the head diameter of the most widely used EWI discs, including the LTX polystyrene plugs and universal PVC discs in the Renders World range.
+Before a full elevation, check the specific disc sits within the recess with a small clearance margin; a disc that fills the recess to the edge is fine, while one sitting proud of the cut diameter calls for a larger cutter.

 Can the cutter be used on XPS foundation boards as well as EPS?

 Yes.
-The glass-fibre-reinforced polyamide cuts cleanly through extruded polystyrene as well as expanded polystyrene.
-XPS is denser than EPS, so the cutter encounters slightly more resistance — keep the drill speed in the lower half of the 800–1,200 rpm range and apply steady pressure to avoid overheating the tool body.
-The resulting recess is clean-walled and accepts a standard insulation cap in the same way as an EPS recess.
+The glass-fibre-reinforced polyamide cuts cleanly through extruded polystyrene as well as expanded.
+XPS is denser, so keep the drill speed in the lower half of the 800–1,200 rpm range with steady pressure to protect the tool body.
+The resulting recess is clean-walled and accepts a standard cap the same way an EPS recess does.

 Is countersinking fixings a requirement or best practice?

-Countersinking and capping fixings is considered best practice on every EWI installation and is a stated requirement in many system certifications.
-Without countersinking, each fixing disc creates a localised thermal bridge through the insulation layer and a raised point that telegraphs through the finished render under directional light.
-Countersinking and capping restores the continuous insulation envelope and produces a flat board surface that the basecoat and render cover without visible fixing marks at any viewing angle.
+Countersinking and capping is best practice on every EWI installation and is a stated requirement in many system certifications, subject to the specific system holder's guidance.
+It restores the continuous insulation envelope around each plug and produces a flat board surface the render covers without visible fixing marks at any viewing angle.

 How long does the countersinking stage take per square metre?

-At six to eight fixings per square metre on a typical domestic specification, the countersink pass takes around 30–60 seconds per board including positioning and cap installation, working out to approximately 8–12 minutes per square metre with the cap stage included.
-On a 100 m² elevation, the full countersink-and-cap sequence runs to one to two installer-days.
-Mapping the fixing pattern ahead of the drill phase keeps the rate at the upper end of that range rather than the lower.
+At six to eight fixings per square metre, the countersink pass runs around 30–60 seconds per board including cap installation, working out to roughly 8–12 minutes per square metre with capping included.
+On a 100 m² elevation, the full sequence runs to one to two installer-days.
+Mapping the fixing pattern ahead of the drill phase keeps the rate at the upper end.